Philip III of Spain

-A member of the House of Habsburg, Philip III was born in Madrid to King Philip II of Spain and his fourth wife and niece Anna, the daughter of Holy Roman Emperor Maximilian II and Maria of Spain.
-Philip III later married his cousin Margaret of Austria, sister of Ferdinand II, Holy Roman Emperor.
+Philip III (Felipe III, Portuguese: Filipe II; 14 April 1578 – 31 March 1621) was King of Spain and Portugal (as Philip II) during the period known as the Iberian Union, reigning from 1598 until his death in 1621.
+He was also King of Naples and Sicily, Duke of Milan, and Lord of the Seventeen Provinces.
+A member of the House of Habsburg, he was born in Madrid to King Philip II of Spain and his fourth wife, Anna of Austria.
+The family was heavily inbred; Philip II and Anna were uncle and niece, as well as cousins.

+One year after inheriting the throne, he married his Habsburg cousin Margaret of Austria, the sister of Ferdinand II, Holy Roman Emperor.
+Philip quickly delegated most of his power and duties to his chief minister, the Duke of Lerma, whose influence shaped much of his reign.
+In the outskirts of his territories, military power was upheld by successful but capricious proconsuls, such as Ambrogio Spinola and the Duke of Osuna.
+Though Philip is associated with a period of relative peace in Western Europe, called the Pax Hispanica by some historians, his lack of focus contributed to the Spanish Empire's gradual decline.

-Although also known in Spain as Philip the Pious, Philip's political reputation abroad has been largely negative.
-Historians C. V. Wedgwood, R. Stradling and J. H. Elliott have described him, respectively, as an "undistinguished and insignificant man," a "miserable monarch," and a "pallid, anonymous creature, whose only virtue appeared to reside in a total absence of vice."
-In particular, Philip's reliance on his corrupt chief minister, the Duke of Lerma, drew much criticism at the time and afterwards.
-For many, the decline of Spain can be dated to the economic difficulties that set in during the early years of his reign.
-Nonetheless, as the ruler of the Spanish Empire at its height and as the king who achieved a temporary peace with the Dutch (1609–1621) and brought Spain into the Thirty Years' War (1618–1648) through an (initially) extremely successful campaign, Philip's reign remains a critical period in Spanish history.
+Although known in Spain as "Philip the Pious", his international political reputation has been negative.
+Historians C. V. Wedgwood, R. A. Stradling, and J. H. Elliott have described him as an "undistinguished and insignificant man", a "miserable monarch", and a "pallid, anonymous creature, whose only virtue appeared to reside in a total absence of vice."
+In particular, Philip's reliance on the Duke of Lerma drew much criticism.
+Many historians trace Spain's decline to the economic difficulties that began early in its reign.
+Nonetheless, as the ruler of the Spanish Empire at its height, the king who achieved a temporary peace with the Dutch (1609–1621), and who brought Spain into the Thirty Years' War (1618–1648) through an initially successful campaign, his reign remains a pivotal period in Spanish history.